 NSCMIRTP’s SOP address Medical Imaging and Radiation Therapy Professionals (MIRTPs) who work in direct patient care roles, and those who do not provide direct patient care (including those who practice through research, education provision, consultation, management, administration, equipment sales, quality control, information technology development, regulation and policy development, and/or relevant system development pertaining to the foregoing disciplines).

-As the regulators for MIRTPs in Nova Scotia, the College plays an important role in setting standards of practice to govern the practice of MIRTPs and to communicate to the public and employers our professional expectations and requirements.
+As the regulators for MIRTPs in Nova Scotia, the College plays an important role in setting SOP to govern the practice of MIRTPs and to communicate to the public and employers our professional expectations and requirements.

 The primary purpose of this Code of Ethics is to guide MIRTPs in identifying and managing ethical dilemmas that arise in practice.
 It does so by providing a framework that clearly articulates the principles on which professional values are based.

 MIRTPs should refer to the Code of Ethics to evaluate their own professional conduct as it relates to patients, health care consumers, employers, colleagues, and other members of the health care team.